 Incident management

-Establishing procedures to promptly identify, report, and respond to security incidents or breaches that may occur in the SaaS environment.
+Are there established procedures to promptly identify, report, and respond to security incidents or breaches that may occur in the SaaS environment?

 Risk management